Ginalguerrero/Ginalguerrero/README.md

-I have recently completed a full time program at UC Berkeley Coding Boot Camp with a certificate as a full stack web engineer.
+I have recently completed a full time program at UC Berkeley Coding Boot Camp with a certificate as a full stack engineer.
 I am trying to expand my knowledge and experience as a developer and a programmer.
 I am also open to working on projects as a freelancer for web design (front-end or back-end).
 As a full stack engineer my current skills are: